rh-el/rh-el/README.md

 - 🎓 I’m currently student at **Ada Tech School - looking for an apprenticeship for February 2025**

-- 🔭 I'm currently working on **Nouds - an application merging sound design and web development**
+- 🔭 I'm currently working on **Nouds - a sound design application in a web interface**

 - 🌱 I’m currently learning **Express.js**